 Another fascinating place to visit is the Museum of Menorca in the old Franciscan monastery which was built in the baroque style at the end of the 17th century but confiscated in 1835.
-The Museum was closed for renovation when I visited but I was still able to see the beautifully preserved cloisters and visit an interesting exhibition about the Talayotic culture on Menorca explaining the background of some of the stone burial chambers and settlements I’d seen in different parts of the island.
+There are rooms off the beautifully preserved cloisters with an interesting exhibition about the Talayotic culture on Menorca, explaining the background of some of the stone burial chambers and settlements I’d seen in different parts of the island.

 By around 1.30 the shops and museums will be starting to close so it’s time to find somewhere to have a leisurely lunch.
 Of course there are plenty of bars and cafes in the old town but a great alternative is to walk back down to the main port area where you’ll find a string of bars and restaurants overlooking the marina.

 Settle in to a table with a view of the harbour, so you can people-watch from behind your designer sunglasses and oggle a few of those expensive boats.
 Most restaurants have a well-priced set menu at lunchtime that includes 3 courses, wine and bread with both seafood and meat options.

 We really enjoyed La Minerva (Carrer Moll de Llevant, 87) which has a nice terrace.
 Try their Arroz, a cross between soup and risotto with rice and seafood in a rich sauce, which is what Menorcan families like to eat on a Sunday.